-Njan Marykutty Review
+Njan Marykutty Review: Jayasurya All Set To Deliver Yet Another Mesmerising Performance!

 Plot

 The story of Njan Marykutty revolves around Maathukutty, who was born as a male with a female's heart.
 Later, Maathukutty opts for a gender change and becomes Marykutty.
-The film deals with life ahead of Marykutty and how she makes a mark of her own in this society.
+It is her biggest aspiration to join the police force and what happens rest in the life of her has been narrated in Njan Marykutty.

 Meet the cast & crew members of Njan Marykutty here..